apache/airflow/dev/breeze/doc/adr/0006-using-root-user-and-fixing-ownership-for-ci-container.md

 automatically remapped to have the "host" user ownership and there is no need to fix the ownership for those cases.

-On Linux any file we create in container will keep the same user is and group id in the host.
+On Linux any file we create in container will keep the same user id and group id in the host.
 But those user/group ids might not exist in the Host. - if we create a user 50001 in the container, the id will remain like that on the host, when we exit from the container.
 This is very problematic because when we map